School-of-Life-Project/Portal/README.md

 ## Binary Installation

-Binary releases of Portal can be found on the [releases page](https://github.com/School-of-Life-Project/Portal/releases).
+Binary releases of Portal can be found on the [releases page](https://github.com/School-of-Life-Project/Portal/releases), and detailed installation instructions can be found on [Portal's website](https://school-of-life-project.github.io/Portal/).

 ## Building